Discuss various types of aptitude tests. Explain the benefits of aptitude measurement.

 Which Indian book refers to the various forms of corruption, and who is the writer?

-Points to Remember: Identify Indian books explicitly addressing various forms of corruption.
+Points to Remember: Join Our Telegram Channel Identify Indian books explicitly addressing various forms of corruption.
 Name the authors of these books.
 Introduction: Corruption, the abuse of entrusted power for private gain, is a pervasive issue in India.
-While numerous academic papers, journalistic investigations, and government reports detail its manifestations, several Indian books have directly tackled the subject, exploring … Read more
+While numerous academic papers, journalistic investigations, and government reports detail its manifestations, several Indian books have directly … Read more

 Write down three main divisions of the Central Bureau of Investigation (CBI).